JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 Thus, strictly following the LLVM spec to ensure the safe publication guarantee is currently infeasible due to performance considerations.

+With that being said, one can argue that at least in the case of _default construction_, any unexpected behavior of the code above, manifesting in practice, should be considered a bug in LLVM compiler.
+This is because _default construction_ is a prerequisite for the memory safety and thus a minimal guarantee for any safe language.
+Without this guarantee, it would be impossible to implement any safe language on top of LLVM.

+It is worth noting that with the _full construction_ guarantee, the situation is less obvious.
+This is because the _full construction_ guarantee involves running arbitrary user code in the constructor, as opposed to just the `memset` intrinsic in the case of _default construction_.
+Whether the LLVM has to provide any guarantees in this case is debatable.

 Despite all said above, the aforementioned problems of the LLVM spec, like:
 * usage of `NotAtomic` accesses leading to undefined behavior in case of races,
 * absence of any sound way to provide the safe publication guarantee,